Sub-National Ocean Accounts

 The compilation of sub-national ocean accounts requires coordination between national statistical offices (which compile national accounts and maintain statistical standards), sub-national government agencies (which hold local data and make local decisions), and specialised agencies (marine park authorities, fisheries agencies, port authorities) that operate at sub-national scales.
 The SEEA EA notes that "much of the information required to compile ocean accounts is common to other communities of practice including those for marine spatial planning, disaster risk and climate change" and that "one objective of the ocean accounting community of practice is to ensure that these common data are standardized and shared"[20].

 Effective institutional arrangements for sub-national compilation typically involve three elements.
 First, a national coordination body (often the national statistical office or a designated environment-economy accounting unit) establishes methodological standards and ensures that sub-national accounts are consistent with national accounts and with international standards.
-This coordination function is described in TG-4.7 Data Coordination.
+This coordination function is described in TG-4.7 National Data Coordination Architectures.
 Second, sub-national compilation teams, located within provincial statistical offices, coastal management authorities, or marine park agencies, assemble local data and compile accounts following the national methodology.
 Third, a data harmonisation process ensures that sub-national accounts use consistent classifications, reference periods, and measurement units, enabling aggregation to national totals and comparison across sub-national areas (see TG-4.6 Data Harmonisation and Interoperability).

 Connecting accounts to planning instruments